RotherOSS/doc-otobo-installation/content/updating-docker.rst

 .. note::

-    The commands, listed above, can of course be automated.
+    The above listed commands can be automated.
-    For that purpose the script *scripts/update.sh* is under development.
+    For that purpose the script *scripts/update.sh* will be made available in OTOBO 10.0.8.
-    The gist is that the user creates the template file *env.m4*.
-    The Docker environment file *.env* will then be created from the template file.
-    Currently only the settings that specify the exact Docker images will adapted by *scripts/update.sh*.
+    This script runs the commands, starting with the **docker-compose pull** command.

     .. code-block:: bash